Pyrrha-Foundation/pyrrha-coin/doc/fuzzing.md

 ## Instrumentation

-To build Nexa using AFL instrumentation (this assumes that the `AFLPATH` was set as above):
+To build Pyrrha using AFL instrumentation (this assumes that the `AFLPATH` was set as above):
 ```
 ./configure [--disable-ccache] --disable-shared --enable-tests CC=${AFLPATH}/afl-clang-fast CXX=${AFLPATH}/afl-clang-fast++